 Can anal cancer be found early?

 The odds that anal cancer can be found early depend on the location and type of the cancer.
-Cancers that begin higher up in the anal canal are less likely to be found early.
-Melanomas tend to spread earlier than other cancers making it more difficult to diagnose in an early stage.
+Cancers that begin higher up in the anal canal are less likely to cause symptoms and be found early.
+Anal melanomas tend to spread earlier than other cancers, making it harder to diagnose them early.

 Screening in people at high risk

 Looking for a disease like cancer in someone with no symptoms is called screening.
 The goal of screening is to find cancer at an early stage, when treatment is likely to be most helpful.
 Anal cancer is not common in the United States, so screening the general public for anal cancer is not widely recommended at this time.